Miyawaki, Ritsuro Department of Geology, National Science Museum, Tokyo, Japan.

 - Crystal structure

-Naturally occurring solids, formed by geological processes, that contain the rare-earth elements—the lanthanides (atomic numbers 57–71) and yttrium (atomic number 39)—as essential constituents.
+A naturally occurring solid formed by geological processes that contains one or more rare-earth elements—the lanthanides (elements 57–71), along with scandium (element 21) and yttrium (element 39)—as major constituents.
 In a rare-earth mineral, at least one crystallographic site contains a total atomic ratio of lanthanides and yttrium that is greater than that of any other element.
-The mineral name generally has a suffix, called a Levinson modifier, indicating the dominant rare-earth element; for example, monazite-(La) [LaPO4] contains predominantly lanthanum, and monazite-(Ce) [CePO4] contains predominantly cerium.
+The mineral name generally has a suffix, called a Levinson modifier, indicating the dominant rare-earth element; for example, monazite-(La) [LaPO4] contains predominantly lanthanum and monazite-(Ce) [CePO4] contains predominantly cerium.
 See also: Mineral; Monazite; Periodic table; Rare-earth elements

 The content above is only an excerpt.